 The one in the middle is what I will photograph for this post and the one on the far right will be what I use for the video linked at the end of this post.

 Do you want it conical, lollipop or double poodle?

 My goal is the make the one lavender, now on the left, look more like the one on the right.
 I want the more rounded top and I want the height to be similar.

 I start by trimming out the extra stems lower down on the main stem, this photo looks like I am cutting the main stem but in actuality I am not, just one of the lower side shoots.

 Now I am cutting another side shoot.
 You can see I will be left with a main shoot or stem from which I want more side shoots to grow but higher up on the main stem.

 It doesn’t look like much but trust me it will put out more side shoots as it grows.
-I now need to tie it up to the bamboo stake I have in the pot to train the main stem to be straight up.

 You can see how I have tied up the lavender to the bamboo.
 Another benefit of working with these is the gorgeous scent they release as you work with them.
 Aromatherapy at its freshest!